bjornarprytz/hex-deck/readme.md

 - Stage 1
   - An NPT with movement
     - Tick down for interval effects
-  - Food
-    - Increases requirement each round
-    - Income from structures
   - Placement bonuses
   - Discovery
   - Needs